LBlend/LBlend/README.md

 # Morn 👋

 Hi, I go by the name **LBlend** on the internet.
 I'm a 20 year-old loser from Norway.
-I'm currently studying [Informatics: Language Technology](https://translate.google.no/translate?sl=auto&tl=en&u=https%3A%2F%2Fwww.uio.no%2Fstudier%2Fprogram%2Finformatikk-sprakteknologi%2Findex.html) at [The University of Oslo](https://www.uio.no/english/).
+I'm currently studying [Informatics: Language Technology](https://translate.google.no/translate?sl=auto&tl=en&u=https%3A%2F%2Fwww.uio.no%2Fstudier%2Fprogram%2Finformatikk-sprakteknologi%2Findex.html) at the [University of Oslo](https://www.uio.no/english/).

 <p align="center">
   <strong><a href="https://lblend.moe">Website</a></strong> |